When is the library open?

-- The Library District’s annual budget is approximate $3,500,000.
+- The Library District’s annual budget is approximately $3,500,000.
 The Library employs approximately 25 staff members.

 - Procedure for requesting information under FOIA

 - The request must be written in a physical or digital form: forms are available at the Circulation Desk and from the designated FOIA officers.

 - Physically written requests include those received by letter or fax.